bodywork-ml/bodywork-docs/docs/kubernetes.md

 ## Preparing a cluster for Bodywork

 Bodywork is almost entirely reliant on Kubernetes resource primitives (e.g. jobs, deployments, secrets, etc.), and won't install any 3rd party components onto your cluster.
-If you want to expose services (e.g. prediction APIs) to HTTP requests originating from outside the cluster, then you will need to install an ingress controller.
+If you want to expose services (e.g. prediction APIs), to HTTP requests originating from outside the cluster, then you will need to install an ingress controller.
 Bodywork supports the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), which is an open-source project and maintained by the Kubernetes team.

-### Installing the NGINX Ingress Controller
+### Installing NGINX

 This will act like an [API Gateway](https://www.nginx.com/learn/api-gateway/) for your cluster, that will route external HTTP requests to internal services that have been created by your ML pipelines.